 The consistent and uniform approach, which is seen as a key strength of RWI, means that all children, no matter their starting point or streamed group, have high-quality, familiar sessions delivered.

-Where teachers note children in Year 2 have shown strong capabilities in reading (sight reading and the understanding of the text), they begin to be introduced to our bespoke 'Recommended Reads' system.
+Where teachers note that children have successfully grasped the requirements of RWI and have shown strong capabilities in reading (sight reading and the understanding of the text), they begin to be introduced to our bespoke 'Recommended Reads' system.

 In KS2, when children have successfully completed the RWI programme, they develop deeper reading skills making use of each year group's 'Recommended Reads'.
 These are age-appropriate, high-quality texts selected from many wildly-used lists (CLPE, The Book Trust, Books for Topics etc).
 There are a range of fiction, non-fiction, poetry and graphic novels in each year group, with multiple copies of each, so that children can develop their love of reading for pleasure and generate book talk amongst their peers.
 We feel the significant investment in this area is vital, and continue to update each year group's titles as new, recommended books are released.
 Book selection is guided by the teacher, with careful consideration given to each child's interests, prior reading and general book-talk.